apache/pulsar/site2/docs/txn-how.md

 Pending acknowledge state maintains message acknowledgments within a transaction before a transaction completes.
 If a message is in the pending acknowledge state, the message cannot be acknowledged by other transactions until the message is removed from the pending acknowledge state.

-The pending acknowledge state is persisted to the pending acknowledge log (cursor ledger).
+The pending acknowledge state is persisted in the pending acknowledge log (cursor ledger).
 A new broker can restore the state from the pending acknowledge log to ensure the acknowledgment is not lost.

 ## Data flow